chandan-singh/one-on-one/README.md

 * Why do you think [employee who recently quit] left?
   * What did they tell you?
   * Is there something we should change?
-* Are you satisfied with your current role, position and team?
+* Are you satisfied with your current role, position, and team?
 * Which company values do you like the most?
 Which the least?
 Why?
 * What’s your dream job?
 * What kind of a workplace would help you be the happiest version of you?